-- In early August, we submitted the amendments of the corporate insolvency law to parliament (end-December 2016 structural benchmark) with a view to be adopted by end-October 2017. - To resolve legal ambiguity related to the transfer of the seller's rights to the buyer in the context of distressed assets' sales, in July we submitted to parliament an authentic interpretation of article 48 of the Law on Enforcement and Security, with a view to be adopted by parliament by end-September. - The prudential framework for non-deposit taking financial institutions that is currently under consideration could also enable the sale of nonperforming retail receivables to regulated investors outside the banking sector. - 23.
-Banks have continued to improve their reporting framework.
-The NBS is working with banks and their external auditors to prepare for implementation of IFRS9 starting January 1, 2018, and discuss the implications for banks' financial positions and systems. - 24.
-We continue to strengthen financial sector supervision.
-Implementation of Basel III-compliant regulatory standards on capital, liquidity, and risk management, as well as updated standards on disclosure and regulatory reporting, has become effective as of end-June 2017.
-Minimum capital requirements have been reduced from 12 percent to 8 percent, while additional capital buffers have been introduced-in line with the EU's Capital Requirement Directive-to ensure that banks will remain well capitalized.
+- In December, parliament will amend the personal and corporate income tax laws to clarify tax treatment of loan write-offs. - The prudential framework for non-deposit taking financial institutions that is currently under consideration could also enable the sale of nonperforming retail receivables to regulated investors outside the banking sector.

+23. Banks have continued to improve their reporting framework.
+The NBS is working with banks and their external auditors to prepare for implementation of IFRS9 starting January 1, 2018, and discussing the implications for banks' financial positions and systems.

+24. We continue to strengthen financial sector supervision.
+Implementation of Basel IIIcompliant regulatory standards on capital, liquidity, and risk management, as well as updated standards on disclosure and regulatory reporting, has become effective as of end-June 2017.
+Minimum capital requirements have been reduced from 12 percent to 8 percent, while additional capital buffers have been introduced-in line with the EU's Capital Requirement Directive.
 The required reserves for estimated loan losses will remain in force until 2019, but recent amendments allow banks to reduce the required reserve in accordance with improvements of their NPL ratios.
 Multi-year action plans for strengthening the NBS' prudential oversight over the insurance and banking sectors are being implemented, which include the introduction of a more risk-sensitive supervisory cycle for banks.
-The review of banks' recovery plans will provide the NBS with further insights in the critical functions and intra-group linkages of banks, as well as banks' preparedness to dealing with sudden shocks. - 25.
-The NBS continues to enhance its macroprudential policy framework.
+The review of banks' recovery plans will provide the NBS with further insights in the critical functions and intra-group linkages of banks, as well as banks' preparedness to dealing with sudden shocks.

+25. The NBS continues to enhance its macroprudential policy framework.
 Regulatory amendments for the introduction of new macroprudential instruments have been developed and adopted as part of the implementation of Basel III.
 The NBS has enhanced its framework for implementation of its macroprudential instruments, in line with recommendations of with IMF technical assistance.
-Specifically, in June 2017 the NBS has adopted (i) the Decision establishing countercyclical capital buffers (currently set at 0 percent); (ii) the Decision prescribing a systemic risk buffer rate of 3 percent on FX and FX-linked lending to corporates and households to be applied to banks based on their contributions to risks related to euroization; and (iii) the Decision determining the list of systemically important banks and their required capital buffers of 1 or 2 percent.
+Specifically, in June 2017 the NBS has adopted (i) the Decision establishing countercyclical capital buffers (currently set at 0 percent); (ii) the Decision prescribing a systemic risk buffer rate of 3 percent on FX and FX-linked lending to corporates and households in the Republic of Serbia to be applied to banks based on their contributions to risks related to euroization; and (iii) the Decision determining the list of systemically important banks and their required capital buffers of 1 or 2 percent.